davidgiven/fluxengine/README.md

     flux files and image files ∾ knowing what you're doing

   - [Using GreaseWeazle hardware with the FluxEngine client software](doc/greaseweazle.md) ∾ what works ∾ what doesn't work ∾ where to go for help

+  - [Configuring for your drive](doc/drives.md) ∾ but I don't have a 80 track
+    drive! ∾ reading and writing 40 track disks ∾ Shugart and Apple II

   - [Troubleshooting dubious disks](doc/problems.md) ∾ it's not an exact
     science ∾ the sector map ∾ clock detection and the histogram

   - [Checking your drive](doc/driveresponse.md) ∾ you can't do that with that ∾
     measuring your drive's ability to work with exotic formats

 Which?
 ------